Search

 Museo

-Program for Sunday, July 6:
+Program for Sunday, August 17:

-2:30 PM guided tour of the museum and the Cimbrian village
+3:00 PM guided tour of the "Carbonai" museum.

 Opening hours:

-from June 1 to September 30: Thursday and Friday 2-6 PM // Saturday, Sunday, and public holidays 10 AM-12:30 PM and 2-6 PM
+from June 1 to September 30: Thursday and Friday 2 PM - 6 PM // Saturday, Sunday and holidays 10 AM - 12:30 PM and 2 PM - 6 PM.

-Open year-round for groups by request.
+Open all year round for groups upon request.

-For information call 333 3513668 or email francescoazzalini@libero.it.
+For information, call 333 3513668 or email francescoazzalini@libero.it.

 Thank you